sreesl/cypress-automation/README.md

 ### ℹ️ Further Information

-Details about how to run the api and ui tests, risks and issues are detailed in their respective READMEs.
+Details about how to run the api and ui tests, risks and issues faced are detailed in their respective READMEs.